Peter's Honey Fig

 Ficus carica 'Peter's Honey'Item #3674 USDA Hardiness Zone: 7 - 9

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Plant in a sheltered location in colder winter areas; may die to the ground and re-sprout from the roots.
-Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: winter.Light Needs:Full sunWatering Needs:Best with regular watering for fruit production; as landscape tree only requires less water.
+Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: winter.Light Needs:Full sunWatering Needs:Best with regular watering for fruit production; less for landscape use.